Arms divestment would be ‘existential’ threat to the University, says academic

 This comes amid a University-wide review on investment in arms companies.
 Less than two weeks ago, the University held an open meeting about research and financial ties with arms companies, in which students and staff were invited to express their views on the subject.

-In the email, which has not been refuted by Durkan or the University, the academic described this meeting as “heavily oversubscribed” and said that “many people did not get the opportunity to contribute”.
+In the email, the academic described this meeting as “heavily oversubscribed” and said that “many people did not get the opportunity to contribute”.

 Durkan said that “I am in no way indicating which way you should go, but it is important to be aware of the consequences”.
 However, he “urge[d]” recipients of the email to “make their views on the subject clear” by filling in a form for people to express their views.